 Small Desert Plants for the Southwest.
 These small cactus plants are great for a small Xeriscape landscape design.
 Most will require little water and will tolerate full hot sun…perfect for those small hot places that are bare.

 Desert plants are susceptible to mealybugs and other insects.
 Owners tend to neglect them because they are low in water and best to use Cactus juice to keep them healthy.
 Here are a few tips to help you ensure nice healthy desert plants.

-- Ask the salesman what type of care they need before purchasing them.
+- Ask the garden salesman what type of care they need before purchasing them.